jeromecho/bloggo/README.md

 ## Technical Challenges

-* Security: Initially, I tried to store my JWT in localStorage since I had planned to have my frontend and backend served on different origins.
-However, localStorage is quite vulnerable to JS attacks, so I opted in for storing my JWT on an HTTPOnly Cookie.
-This required my application to be on the same origin, which turned this problem into a Dev Ops problem.
-I fixed the problem by setting up AWS so that both my frontends and backend were served on the same origin.
 * Tradeoff for CSS verbosity in exchange for more maintainable code.
 I had to make the decision to use various css selectors and classes and many lines of CSS to have code that was easy to maintain and very readable, at the cost of writing more lines of cost.
 Considering the distinct styling of many of the pages.
 I believe this tradeoff was worth it and will prove its worth if I choose to extend this project in the future.

 * Securing routes - it was a NIGHTMARE trying to secure routes initially.
 Context did not have persistence for ensuring a user was authenticated.
 I tried to load data from localStorage then update the local state of a higher order component to conditionally render components, but this didn't work and I would simply get redirected or get the component shown in any case - authenticated or not.
 Finally, I discovered the magical lines of code: